Tomi7710/Global_Trends_Data_Analysis/README.md

 #### Insights
-The analysis shows a clear link between participation and performance across countries.
+The analysis shows a clear link between team size and performance across countries.
-- Most countries send few athletes and win few medals.
 - A positive correlation exists between team size and medal count — larger teams tend to win more medals.
 - Broader participation appears to enhance overall performance at global events.
+- Data patterns highlight key shifts in performance outcomes across events and time.